Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 # **Building an Application with Jaseci**

 This guide introduces how the Jaseci Stack accelerates application development by leveraging its graph-based programming model.
-With Jaseci, we can focus on implementing features instead of setting up complex systems.
+With Jaseci, we can focus on implementing features rather than setting up complex systems.
 As you explore Jaseci’s features, you’ll uncover its wide range of use cases.
 This guide provides a quick introduction, helping you set up the Jaseci framework, define nodes, edges, and walkers, and craft application logic for your project.

 ## **What We Will Build**